Connect. Heal. Grow.

 Our Services

 Tap into your creativity!
-Our art therapy and pyschotherapy sessions allow you to express yourself in ways words often can't, providing a safe space to explore, heal and grow.
+Our psychotherapy sessions infused with art therapy allow you to express yourself in ways words often fall short, providing a safe space to explore, heal and grow.
+Using evidence-based practices to ensure you are getting the most effective treatment possible, whilst gaining practical skills to manage your symptoms and improve your quality of life.

 Individualised 1:1 session are tailored to you and offer a safe and supportive space for creative exploration and reflection.
 I use a combination of talk therapy, art therapy, and mindfulness techniques.

-Individual Supervision is a requirement for all Allied Health Professionals to keep up with their registrations.
-Supervisions are an ongoing process of support to observe, widen and improve your therapeutic skills set.
+Supervision is a requirement for Allied Health Professionals to keep up with their registrations.
+Supervision is an ongoing process of support to observe, widen and improve your therapeutic skills set.
 Victoria is an AHPRA Board-Approved Supervisor.

 Strength-based art therapy wellness programs tailored to your organisation.
-Boost happiness, focus, relaxation. team connection and mindfulness through bespoke art therapy groups.
+Boost happiness, focus, relaxation. team connection and mindfulness through bespoke workshops.

-Get in touch today to discuss your specific requirements.
+Get in touch today to discuss your specific requirements and pricing.

 Inscape is defined as the unique inner nature of a person or object as shown in a work of art or poetry.
 When considering this name, I was reminded of our inner landscapes, a metaphor which can be seen to represent our internal reality.
 It is the image that defines the space where we live.